Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 How long is the link valid?

-What if my client has trouble signing in?
+What if the recipient has trouble signing in?

-What if my client has trouble signing in?
+What if the recipient has trouble signing in?

 Is it safe to share magic links?